tiantiangao7/kalm/README.md

 Authors: Tiantian Gao, Paul Fodor, Michael Kifer

 # Introduction
-KALM system allows knowledge authoring with the aim of endowing domain experts with tools that would allow them to translate their knowledge into logic by means of CNL.
+The KALM system allows knowledge authoring with the aim of endowing domain experts with tools that would allow them to translate their knowledge into logic by means of a Controlled Natural Language (CNL).
 We also develop the query service to support question answering based on the authored knowledge.
 The contributions of this work are five-fold:
 (a) A formal, FrameNet-inspired ontology FrameOnt that formalizes FrameNet frames and integrates linguistic resources from BabelNet to represent the meaning of English sentences.
 (b) An incrementally-learned semantic parser that disambiguates CNL sentences by mapping semantically equivalent sentences into the same FrameOnt frames and assigns them unique logical representation (ULR).
 (c) Explainability: the approach makes it possible to explain both why particular meanings are assigned and also why mistakes were made.